 - Pictures – Our brains process images faster than text, so pictures are a must-have.
 Keep your landing page pictures relevant to your product, eye-catching, and high-quality.
 Hero images and product photos are a great choice.

 - Pain Points – As we mentioned earlier, you need to speak to your reader’s fears so you can offer a solution.
-Illustrate a pain point your reader might be experiencing, then explain how your product or service provides the answer to that pain.
+Illustrate a pain point your reader might be experiencing, then explain how your product or service provides the answer to that pain, in short, helpful bullet points.

 - Contact Methods – To show that your company is legit, provide a way for readers to get in touch with questions and concerns.
-For this, you could use a simple contact form or offer a live chat service.
+For this, you could use a simple contact form, offer a live chat service, or display contact information such as your phone number.

 - Guarantee – No matter what type of guarantee you offer, it helps people feel safe and reassured.
 Choose a guarantee relevant to your business and position it close to your call to action (CTA).

-- CTA – Your CTA is the most powerful element on your page.
+- Clear Call to Action (CTA) – Your CTA is the most powerful element on your page.
 Choose a big button in a contrasting color to draw attention and use persuasive copy to spur readers into action.

 3. Choose the Best Landing Page Builder

 To create your landing page, you’ll need to choose a landing page builder that suits your business needs, goals, and skill level.

 If you’re just starting and have little technical knowledge, SeedProd offers a ton of high-converting landing page templates.
 These templates will make it easier to design an effective landing page.